10 Best Sesame Seed Substitutes for Allergies, Sushi & Baking (2025)

 What can I use instead of sesame oil?

 You can use sunflower oil, grapeseed oil, or even olive oil depending on the recipe.
 For a nuttier flavor, try avocado oil or coconut oil.
+For Asian dishes specifically, perilla oil or walnut oil can provide similar flavor notes without sesame.

 Is tahini the same as sesame paste?

 Essentially yes.
 Tahini is a type of sesame paste made from ground, hulled sesame seeds.
 However, some sesame pastes may contain unhulled seeds and have a stronger flavor.
+The main difference is that tahini is typically smoother and milder than traditional sesame paste used in Chinese cooking.

 Conclusion

-Running out of sesame seeds doesn’t mean you have to compromise flavor or texture.
-Whether you prefer a nutty crunch, a mild sprinkle, or a creamy sauce, there’s a perfect sesame seeds substitute for every occasion.
+Running out of sesame seeds doesn't mean you have to compromise flavor or texture.
+Whether you prefer a nutty crunch, a mild sprinkle, or a creamy sauce, there's a perfect sesame seed substitute for every occasion.

 From poppy seeds in muffins to pumpkin seeds in grain bowls, experimenting with alternatives can open new doors in your cooking.
 With proper storage and smart substitutions, your kitchen stays stocked with flavor, flexibility, and fun.